Developers

-A CSV file is a commonly used file extension when it comes to spreadsheets.
-Even software programs that don’t look and feel like a spreadsheet application will frequently offer a CSV as an output file for downloading a data set, such as a report of results, actions, or contacts.
+A CSV is a commonly used file extension for spreadsheets.
+Even software programs that don't look and feel like a spreadsheet application frequently offer a CSV file type as an output file for downloading a dataset (like a contact list, a supply list or a report of results or actions).
 Why?
-Because CSVs are so easy to edit and share.
+Because CSVs are incredibly easy to edit and share!

-In this post, we dive deeper into what (exactly) is a CSV file, how they’re used in different types of software applications, as well as how to edit, create, and import them.
+In this post, we dive into what (exactly) a CSV file type is, how they're used in different software applications and how to create, edit, export and import them.

 What is a CSV file?

-A CSV file refers to the CSV file extension, meaning any file that ends in “.csv.”
-This file extension stands for “comma separated value file” and it is one of the most common outputs for any spreadsheet program.
+“CSV” refers to the CSV file extension, meaning any file that ends in ".csv."
+The .csv file extension stands for "comma-separated value” file, and it's one of the most common outputs for any spreadsheet program.

-Comma separated value file means that the data is actually input as data that is separated by commas.
-The spreadsheet application converts those comma-separated pieces of data into cells in tables and columns to make it easier to read and edit.
+A comma-separated value file refers to a file where the data is input as data separated by commas.
+A spreadsheet application converts those comma-separated pieces of data into cells in tables to make them easier to read and edit.

 In Windows, you can click on any file to see a preview of it in the file explorer folder on the right.
-If we click on an Excel CSV file, we actually see what it looks like behind the scenes: a mess of data separated by commas.
-Thank goodness for programs like Microsoft Excel and Google Sheets, which make this data a lot more manageable than just a block of text.
+If you click on an Excel CSV file, you can actually see what it looks like behind the scenes: A mess of data separated by commas.
+Thank goodness for programs like Microsoft Excel and Google Sheets, which make this data much more manageable than just a block of text with a ton of commas!

 The types of software that use the CSV file format

 Many types of software use the CSV file format.
-The two most common ways that a CSV file would be used are for inputting and outputting.
-On the input side, the CSV file would be imported to bring in data that will be utilized within the software program.
-As for the output function, a CSV file is a common output because a software user can easily edit and share a CSV file report or data set.
+The two most common ways a CSV file would be used are inputting and outputting.
+On the input side, a CSV file will be imported, bringing data in to be utilized within a software program.
+As for outputting, a CSV is a standard output file format because software users can easily edit and share CSV file reports or datasets.

 Common use cases for importing CSV files

-One of the most common reasons to import a CSV file in the professional and business world is to upload a list of customer contacts.
-You might do this if onboarding to a new email marketing software like Active Campaign.
+One of the most common reasons to import a CSV file in the business world is to upload a list of customer contacts.
+You might do this when onboarding data to a new email marketing software like Active Campaign.

 Active Campaign CSV upload

-Another software that could require you to upload a list of customer contacts would be a CRM like Hubspot or Nutshell.
-Or a referral marketing software like GrowSurf could also require you to upload customers.
-You can use the data to add them to your referral program so they can generate a unique referrer link to share your business with their friends.
+Another type of software that could require you to upload a list of customer contacts would be a CRM like Hubspot or Nutshell.
+Referral marketing software like GrowSurf could also require you to upload customer lists to add customers to your referral program so they can generate a unique referral link to share your business with their friends.

-Of course, there are other types of data you might upload into a software besides customer lists.
-For example, if you’re an ecommerce company, you could need to upload a list of your product SKUs to an inventory management system or order fulfillment software.
+There are, of course, numerous other datasets you might want to upload beyond customer lists.
+For example, if you're an ecommerce company, you might need to upload a list of your product SKUs to an inventory management system or order fulfillment software.

 Common use cases for exporting CSV files

-Not only do many software programs intake CSVs, they also output them as well.
-A CSV file is a common exporting format because it’s so well-recognized and widely used.
+Not only do many software programs input CSVs, but they also output them.
+A CSV file format is a standard exporting format because it's well-recognized and widely used

-It’s simplicity has led it to become adopted by so many programs that few software want to stray with a different file format when it comes to exporting spreadsheet data.
-Some programs will give you the option of CSV or PDF such as Gusto’s custom report builder, but when it comes to spreadsheet data, just a CSV export is the most common.
+Its simplicity has led to its adoption by so many programs that few software developers want to stray from CSVs with a different file format when exporting spreadsheet data.
+Some programs will give you the option of exporting CSV or PDF, such as Gusto's custom report builder, but when it comes to spreadsheet data, a CSV export is the most common file format.

 Gusto custom report builder

-• Widely adopted by other users - Other people within your business or organization will likely be accustomed to using CSV files.
-Most importantly, this file type is not unique to Mac or PCs, but can be used by any desktop device and any operating system.
+• Widely adopted: People within your organization will likely be accustomed to using CSV files.
+Most importantly, this file type is not unique to Macs or PCs but can be used by any desktop device and operating system.

-• Easy to organize and edit - CSV files are editable and the changes are not locked, unless of course a user locks a certain set of cells from editing.
-The good news is that unlike PDF downloads of spreadsheet data, CSVs can be changed later.
+• Easy to organize and edit: CSV files are editable, and the changes are not locked unless, of course, a user locks a specific set of cells from editing.
+The good news is that, unlike PDF downloads of spreadsheet data, CSVs can be changed later.

-• Utilized by many different business software programs - Many types of enterprise software programs rely on CSV imports for onboarding user data.
-At the same time, plenty of programs have CSVs as their main output for reports.
+• Utilized by many business software programs: Many enterprise software programs rely on CSV imports for onboarding user data.
+At the same time, plenty of programs have CSVs as their primary output for reports.

-• Used by major spreadsheet applications - When you use CSV files, you can edit and create them in Microsoft Excel or Google Sheets.
+• Used by major spreadsheet applications: When you use CSV files, you can create and edit them in any major spreadsheet application like Microsoft Excel or Google Sheets.

 How to open and edit a CSV file

-Microsoft Excel is the most commonly used spreadsheet application for opening and editing CSV files.
+Excel is the most commonly used spreadsheet application for opening and editing CSV files.
 You can download a CSV file from many software programs.
-If you have Microsoft Excel installed on your computer, your computer will automatically default to it as your spreadsheet application.
-So after downloading the CSV file, just double click to open it in Excel.
-If you already have it in a file folder, you can simply double click to open it.
+If you have Excel installed on your computer, your computer will automatically default to it as your spreadsheet application.
+So, after downloading the CSV file, just double-click to open it in Excel.
+If you already have it in a file folder, you can simply double-click to open it.

-To edit any piece of data, just click once on that cell.
-You can edit the cell content directly in that cell or in the area called fx, which stands for “Excel Functions.”
-In this area, you can write standard characters and text, or write any functions and formulas you want to use.
+To edit any piece of data, just click once on the cell that contains the data.
+You can edit the cell content directly in that cell or in the area called fx, which stands for "Excel Functions."
+In this area, you can write standard characters and text or any functions and formulas you want to use.

 How to create a CSV file

 The most common way to get started is to create the headings for your columns.
-Let’s say you want to create a list of the contact information of the people on your team.
+Let's say you want to create a contact information list for the people on your team.
 You can make one column for first names, another for last names, another for phone numbers, and another for email addresses.

 How to import a CSV file

-There are thousands of software programs that utilize CSV files.
+Thousands of software programs utilize CSV files.
 The CSV import process will differ slightly for each one, but due to the consumerization of enterprise tech, even business programs should have easy-to-use CSV import features.

 Most CSV importers follow this process:

-1. Select the file you want to upload - From your computer, select the correct CSV file that you want to import to your software program.
+• Select the file you want to upload: From your computer, select the correct CSV file you want to import to your software program.

-- A quality CSV importer should be able to give you very clear explanations should anything go wrong.
-This way you can make edits to the data and try the import again.
-Without details on the CSV import issues, it’s very hard for users to know how to fix them.
-Unfortunately, many software programs do lack quality CSV importers that provide troubleshooting
+• Address any errors: A quality CSV importer should be able to explain if anything goes wrong clearly.
+This way, you can edit the data and try the import again.
+Without details on the CSV import issues, it's tough for users to know how to fix them.
+Unfortunately, many software programs lack quality CSV importers who provide troubleshooting

-Other file formats used for spreadsheets (besides CSV)
+Beyond the CSV: Other file formats used for spreadsheets

-Besides CSV files, there are a few other types of file formats that can either be read and understood by spreadsheet programs, or can be used to download data sets from a spreadsheet program.
+Besides CSV files, there are a few other file formats that can be read and understood by spreadsheet programs or can be used to download data sets from a spreadsheet program.

-When working in Google Sheets, you can download the file in a few different formats, other than CSV:
+When working in Google Sheets, you can download the file in several different formats besides CSVs:

 • Microsoft Excel (.xlsx)